Skip to main content

 You can base the choice between these options on user preference and the number of items expected in the (unfiltered) dropdown.

-Using drag-drop, you can allow users to drag records from a grid or tree to another or the same subject.
+You can allow users to drag records from a grid or tree to another or the same subject.

 menu User interface > Subjects > tab Links > tab Drag-drop > tab Form